A Glimpse of OMC Activities

 2: To support the education and career networking of Burmese youths and immigrants.

 We are aiming to carry out educational tutoring programs, college counseling and career workshops for the youths, new immigrants and refugees from Burma.
-We have the yearly Burmese Graduates Honoring Dinner starting from 2011 to encourage all Burmese students in the US to encourage their educational journey.
+We have the bi-yearly Burmese Graduates Honoring Celebration starting from 2011 to encourage all Burmese students in the US to celebrate their educational journey.
 We helped volunteer in the “Empowering Youths with Education – Burma” program every Saturday in Oakland, to help the Burmese ethnic refugee students from Thai-Burma Border with their school work and English.
-We are initiating the Burmese Professional Networking program in 2013.
+We initiated the Burmese Professional Networking program in 2013.

 3: To promote and preserve all Burmese ethnic cultures, arts and diversity

 It is a very important mission for OMC to promote and preserve the cultures, arts and identities of all Burmese ethnic groups in U.S. To fulfill that objective, we have participated in many cultural activities such as Asian Pacific American Heritage Month celebrations and Southeast Asian Mid-autumn Harvest Festivals.
 OMC was involved in cultural exhibitions such as “Tales from Emerald Cities” of Asian Art Museum of San Francisco in Oct 25, 2009.
 OMC is also a partner organization of Southeast Asia Arts and Cultural Coalition (SEAACC) since September 2011.
 Moreover, OMC is teaching a cultural section in a monthly Burmese language and Cultural class to TBYG (Theravada Buddhist Youth Group), co-joining with Theravada Buddhist Society (TDS) in order to pass our cultural torches to younger Burmese American generations.

 4: To continue support to maintain Myanmar Community and Cultural Center activities and efforts.